lfoppiano/software_mentions_client/Readme.md

   --file-out FILE_OUT  path to a single output the software mentions in JSON format, extracted from
                        the PDF file-in
-  --config CONFIG      path to the config file, default is ./config.json --reprocess          reprocessed failed PDF or XML fulltexts --reset              ignore previous processing states and re-init the annotation process from the
+  --config CONFIG      path to the config file, default is ./config.json --data-path DATA_PATH path to the directory containing the LMDB database.
+  --reprocess          reprocessed failed PDF or XML fulltexts --reset              ignore previous processing states and re-init the annotation process from the
                        beginning